IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 the same physical YubiKey is involved.

 Follow [Class 1: safe access](../course/class-01-safe-access.md) and
-[Access, SSH, and VS Code](access-ssh-vscode.md) for current connection setup.
+[Access, SSH, and VS Code](access-ssh-vscode.md) when you actually need SSH.

 ## 8. One physical security key can contain different credentials